kali-linex/linex/Documentation/mm/damon/index.rst

 DAMON: Data Access MONitor
 ==========================

-DAMON is a Linux kernel subsystem that provides a framework for data access monitoring and the monitoring results based system operations.
+DAMON is a Linex kernel subsystem that provides a framework for data access monitoring and the monitoring results based system operations.
 The core monitoring mechanisms of DAMON (refer to :doc:`design` for the detail) make it